 With comprehensive knowledge of how the public feel about charities, you can set benchmarks, plan effectively and make decisions about your vital resources based on strong evidence.
-Our extensive contextual research into the charity sector means your results are presented within a broader picture, with analysis and recommendations on the implications for clients.
+Our extensive contextual charity market research means your results are presented within a broader picture, with analysis and recommendations on the implications for clients.

 To learn more about the measures and find the right package for you, download our briefing pack or contact Jo.